WiaanDuvenhage-200307/SAVR/README.md

 ### Implementation Process

-- I used React, Chart.js, Node.js and an API endpoint to create this project.
+- I used `npx create-react app` to create this React project.
 I implemented component-based development instead of classes.
 By doing this, I will be able to easily inject and eject components and sub-components into my project, making it refactorable and reusable instead of writing up classes I have to do everytime making it tedious and redundant.
-I also used the `{Link}` component from the `react-router-dom` dependency to navigate to my pages without the DOM flashing.

--I also implemented a Font-Awesome icon library and used it for my navigation buttons

-- I implemented the `Browser Router` and `routing` into my project to use navigate to my various components.
-I also implemented seperate CSS files for each component that I created.
-I made all these components and I injected them in my `App.js` and used `index.js`for injecting my `BrowserRouter` to navigate to my pages/components.

-- For the dashboard I used React hooks like `useEffect, useState` to populate my charts and injecting `jsx` into my chart components so that I can view data from the API and see for example how many players are there per role.
-I wrote the data of my chart as a variable and in my `return` function I wrote `jsx` in my chart component for it to populate with API data.

-- For the compare page I had the same approach, but I used the `useRef` hook as well to reference to the search button that I am typing into.
-Something I also did different was my entire chart component was written in the `return` function.
-So whenever a user types in a champion's name it will check for it in the API and if it matches it will populate the chart with the champion's name, title and their stats.

-- And lastly, for the timeline page, I used the exact same concept for the compare page but instead of a search bar it is a dropdown of all the teams currently.
-I dynamically populated the dropdown with a `Array.map()` function and populated it with the team names from the API Data.
-It then checks if what the user clicks is valid and it populates the chart with the previous and current teammates of that clicked team.
+-I implemented the jest library using `npm install --save-dev jest` to test my components

+-Lastly I used SCSS (Sass) instead of css just because styling with it was just much simpler and much more readable

 #### Highlights

 <!-- stipulated the highlight you experienced with the project -->

-- The highlight of this project was definitely working with React and Chart.js, implementing them and seeing how components work together along with the API data to create a sleek front-end design.

--Another highlight is seeing how the API data dynamically populates with the chart's and seeing how they function.
+- A highlight of this project was definitely getting my tests to pass and getting my functionality to work.
+It was a lot of struggles and late nights, but by the help of my peers and A LOT of research, I got all my tests to pass.

 #### Challenges

 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->

-- I struggled a lot to grasp the idea of React props, it is still something I do not fully understand but will dig into research and mini courses on the web and start learning how props really work.
-- I could not figure out why my data on my timeline component would only render after I inspect the page or zoom out/in.
-- I struggled with getting a final design/ color scheme going, but by help from my lecturer and tools online, I could overcome that obstacle.
-- I could not implement a current time, I kept getting an error message.
-- I also could not implement a preloader that loads whilst waiting for the API data to load, but it is something that I will be researching.
-- Something I also found tricky with, was implementing data on the timeline page and making it work with the type of chart that I used on that page, but help from peers got me through it.
+- I struggled getting my tests to pass because I didn't completely understand the syntax of the React Testing Library.
+- I struggled the grasp the concept of snapshots
+- Figuring out my frontend in relation to testing was a challenge to say the least, but I got it to work out nicely
+- My snapshot is passing but I kept getting a failed error message stating `tree.props.onMouseEnter() is not a function`, I will look into it through research, but I couldn not get it to work

 #### Above And Beyond

 <!-- TODO Change this! -->

-The aspects I learned outside of class time is that I made a timeline chart using a Bar chart but I managed to swap the x and y-axis around and that I managed to showcase the bar chart as a gantt chart, which is really cool!
+The aspects I learned outside of this class, is that I implemented SCSS into my project for a more readable css file structure.

 ### Future Implementation